PolusAI/image-tools/polus-fcs-to-csv-converter-plugin/README.md

 The fcs to csv file converter plugin converts fcs file to csv file.The input file should be in .fcs file format and output will be .csv file format.

 ## Input:
-### Fcs file collection:
 The input should be a file in fcs format.

 ## Output:
 The output is a csv file.

 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).